gem/oq-engine/doc/manual/oq-manual.rst

-This output is always produced for a Scenario Risk calculation and comprises a mean total loss and associated standard deviation for each of the individual assets defined in the exposuremodel that fall within the ``region`` and have a computed Ground Motion Field value available within the defined ``asset_hazard_distance``.
+This output is always produced for a Scenario Risk calculation and comprises a mean total loss and associated standard deviation for each of the individual assets defined in the *Exposure Model* that fall within the ``region`` and have a computed Ground Motion Field value available within the defined ``asset_hazard_distance``.
 These results are stored in a comma separate value (.csv) file as illustrated in the example shown in